-The Telecommunicator program idea started when Captain Mike Warner from the Lake County Sheriff’s Department approached Auburn Career Center about the need for a training program for dispatchers that is consistent, comprehensive and rigorous that can adequately prepare people to jump into the field of telecommunications at any emergency dispatch center.
+The Emergency Services Telecommunicator program idea started when Captain Mike Warner from the Lake County Sheriff’s Department approached Auburn Career Center about the need for a training program for dispatchers that is consistent, comprehensive and rigorous that can adequately prepare people to jump into the field of telecommunications at any emergency dispatch center.

 A program like this will save local dispatch centers money and time in doing their own onsite training and provide uniformity in the process so that dispatchers are all trained to the same standard.
 In addition, this program will help provide a pipeline into the career field.
 Currently there is a shortage of dispatchers in the region.
-Graduates of the program will earn a certification as an emergency service Telecommunicator under section 4742.02 of the Ohio Revised Code and the goal is for this to lead to the state of Ohio requiring the certification for future Telecommunicators as a standardized way of knowing the educational attainment of someone new entering the field.
+Graduates of the program will earn a certification as an Emergency Service Telecommunicator under section 4742.02 of the Ohio Revised Code and the goal is for this to lead to the state of Ohio requiring the certification for future Telecommunicators as a standardized way of knowing the educational attainment of someone new entering the field.

 Auburn is proud to be the site for this new program.
 Our job as a career and technical center is to match up our high school and adult training programs to the need of the local business community.
 Helping to prepare first responders will benefit everyone.
-Auburn’s Telecommunicator program will be added to Auburn’s Adult Public Safety programs that include Firefighter 1 & 2, Emergency Medical Technician, Paramedic, Public Safety Academy, Fire Inspector and more.
+Auburn’s Emergency Services Telecommunicator program will be added to Auburn’s Adult Public Safety programs that include Firefighter 1 & 2, Emergency Medical Technician, Paramedic, Public Safety Academy, Fire Inspector and more.